zhboner/realm/readme.md

 ~~It is not recommended to enable this option, see [The Sad Story of TCP Fast Open](https://squeeze.isobar.com/2019/04/11/the-sad-story-of-tcp-fast-open/).~~

 ~~default: false~~

+#### network.tcp_keepalive: unsigned int64

+TCP Keepalive interval.

+To use system tcp keepalive interval, you need to explicitly set timeout value to 0.

+default: 15

 #### network.tcp_timeout: unsigned int